 According to the Applicant, the individual trees and small stands of trees that occur on the Project Site were planted historically during development of the golf course, do not contain significant understory components (i.e., shrub and groundcover strata) normally associated with known woodland or forest types and are subject to ongoing maintenance by golf course staff.
 All trees are located, pruned, and landscaped to take into account the recreational activities taking place on the site.
 The trees are located in clusters associated with the location of the fairways, practice rough, and greens.
 They are not associated with a natural wooded areas or natural ecosystems.
 The Applicant asserts that based on these considerations, the Project Site does not contain "woodland" or "forest habitats," as defined by the community descriptions in the New York Natural Heritage Program (NYNHP) publication Ecological Communities of New York State (ECNYS) (Edinger et. al., 2014).
-The ECNYS community description that is most representative of the tree stands is the Mowed Lawn with Trees community, which is described as an "unranked cultural community" by the NYNHP.
+The ECNYS community, which is described as an "unranked cultural community" by the NYNHP.
 The unranked cultural designation is reserved for communities that were created or altered by humans and have wide distributions throughout New York State.

-FEIS Tables 3K-1 and 3K-2 (see below) have been updated to remove the reference to ECNYS ecological communities, since these tables provide quantitative site coverage for generalized habitat types, rather than acreages for the various ECNYS ecological communities that were observed qualitatively in the field.
+FEIS Tables III.3.J-1 and III.3.J-2 (see below) have been updated to remove the reference to ECNYS ecological communities, since these tables provide quantitative site coverage for generalized habitat types, rather than acreages for the various ECNYS ecological communities that were observed qualitatively in the field.